Vampires Are Real – Proof

 Sozopol: According to the head of Bulgaria's natural history museum 100 corpses of people who were stabbed to prevent them from becoming vampires have been discovered across the country over the years

+He added: 'I do not know why an ordinary discovery like that became so popular.
+Perhaps because of the mysteriousness of the word "vampire".
 According to Mr Dimitrov over 100 buried people whose corpses were stabbed to prevent them from becoming vampires have been discovered across Bulgaria over the years.

 'These people were believed to be evil while they were alive, and it was believed that they would become vampires once they are dead, continuing to torment people.'